APPLICATION PROCESS

 Homeownership is a big deal.
 When you rent your home, you don’t have to think about property taxes, mowing a lawn or repairs.
 It’s also a lot easier to move homes if your situation changes like expanding your family or getting a new job.
 It’s a BIG responsibility, but owning a Habitat home also comes with lots of good things.
 Like equity and wealth building, affordable monthly housing payments, and freedom to add personal touches to your home.

+Think about whether you need flexibility in where you live for the next 10-15 years.
+Or maybe you’re feeling ready to put down deep roots!
 Do you like to take care of property like landscaping, fixing plumbing issues, and thinking about routine maintenance tasks?
 Or would you prefer to just call your property manager or landlord?
 Not everyone wants to worry about the hassle of managing a property, and that’s ok!

-Step 2: Application Cycles
+Step 2: Understanding Application Cycles

 Why do we have applications cycles instead of rolling applications?